lindiatjuatja/lindiatjuatja.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I'm Lindia, a PhD student at CMU's [Language Technologies Institute](https://www.lti.cs.cmu.edu/) advised by [Graham Neubig](http://www.phontron.com/).
-I am currently interning at Apple with the Responsible AI team, and a frequent visitor at NYU.
+I am currently interning at Apple with the Responsible AI team, and am a frequent visitor at NYU.
 My current research interests mainly lie in **evaluation** and **interpretability**, particularly with respect to the intersection of linguistics (syn+sem+psycholinguistics) and NLP.
 I also work on NLP for understudied and endangered languages.

 Recently, I've been thinking about:
-- How do language models learn related (syntactic) structures, both within and across (natural and artificial) languages?
-How much overlap is there between shared syntactic forms with largely different surface forms?
+- How do language models represent related (syntactic) structures, both within and across (natural and artificial) languages?
 - How can we unify interpretability with behavioral evaluation?
 How do the representations learned by models affect their behavior in usage?

 I love collaborating with other students and PIs; if you're interested in any of the above, feel free to reach out!